 Instagram & Pinterest

 For this reason, you should consider Instagram and Pinterest.
-Both are great online tools to promote real estate listings and you can also use hashtags to make your posts more accessible in searches.
+Both are great online tools to promote real estate listings.
+Additionally, you can use Instagram hashtags to make your posts more accessible in searches.

 Snapchat is a recognized social media to reach millennials.
 The way it works is different from most social networks so it might be confusing to grasp how its features may apply to real estate.
 Here’s a great roundup on using Snapchat for the the real estate industry: Field Guide to Snapchat for Realtors.